Snazzie/PlexOnArm/README.md

 3. Install pnpm: `npm install -g pnpm`
 4. Install dependencies: `pnpm install`
 5. Build the application: `pnpm tauri build`

-## Usage

-1. Launch the Plex On Tauri application
-2. Click "Continue to Plex" on the welcome screen
-3. Log in to your Plex account
-4. Ensure `Use alternate streaming protocol for video playback` is disabled.
-Settings > Plex Web > Debug > Use alternate streaming protocol for video playback
-5. Enjoy your media!

 ## Development